 Determine What You Owe in Medical Debt

 Your credit report will continue to be negatively impacted if you ignore your medical debt.
 If your debt is extensive, a collections agency may have the authority to garnish your wages.
-To mitigate the effects this debt has on your future, assess the money you owe, and figure out how to pay it off in a timely manner.
+To mitigate the effects this debt has on your future, assess the money you owe, and figure out how to pay it off promptly.

 Verify Your Medical Debt Liability

 Figuring out exactly how much you owe is crucial to developing an effective plan to address your debt.
 First, review your medical bills.
 Be sure you’re not simply looking at your Explanation of Benefits (EOB).
-An EOB is sent from the insurance company to notify you that there was a claim made on your policy.
+An EOB should arrive from the insurance company to notify you that there was a claim made on your policy.

 This statement is not a bill but will show if you have a balance with your medical provider.
 If so, you can expect to receive a bill directly from the medical provider shortly.
 The medical bills that come directly from your healthcare provider outline what you owe.

-Before you begin adding up these bills, ensure the treatments you received have been properly claimed through your insurance company.
-For each bill you receive, contact your insurance company and speak with a representative to verify that the company has already contributed its portion of your coverage to the bill.
+Before you begin adding up these bills, ensure the treatments you received are accurate.
+For each bill you receive, contact your insurance company to verify that the company has already contributed.

 You can find your insurance company’s contact information on your EOB.
-Before paying anything, ensure your provider was billed for the correct services and the proper insurance coverage was applied first.
+Before paying anything, ensure your provider billed for the correct services and the proper insurance coverage applied.
 Clearing up these errors before paying your medical bills can reduce your debt and make it easier to tackle.
 If you are having trouble navigating debt validation, insurance payments, or contesting outstanding debts, you may need to seek legal help with your accounts in collections.

 Address Medical Malpractice or Billing Issues First

 If you suspect medical malpractice and want to address it, wait to pay your medical bills.
 You may need to consult with a medical malpractice attorney and file a lawsuit to pursue legal action against your medical provider.
-Your medical bills may be dismissed if you win your case so it’s important to wait before paying.
+Your medical bills may go away if you win your case so it’s important to wait before paying.

-If you suspect a billing error or there are issues on how your treatment was billed, don’t provide payment yet.
+If you suspect a billing error, don’t provide payment yet.
 Save the medical bills and EOBs you received so you can review them with a legal professional first.